XinleiRen/ultimatevocalremover/README_en.md

 ## Usage
 Download the models:
-- Download the de-reverb, de-harmony, and de-noise models from https://pan.baidu.com/s/1vLT969VQr9dzVCZQRyW89A?pwd=41pb, and place the three *.pth files in the ./models/VR_Models directory.
+- Download the de-reverb, de-harmony, and de-noise models from https://pan.baidu.com/s/1vLT969VQr9dzVCZQRyW89A?pwd=41pb, and place the three *.pth files in the ./models/VR_Models directory

 - De-reverb:
 ```python